TedTschopp/tedt.org/_posts/quotes/2023-4-23-Dorthy-Sayers-It-it-is-worse-than-useless-f.md

 - Quotes
 date: 2023-04-23 11:44:45.180083
 ---
-'"It it is worse than useless for Christians to talk about the importance of Christian morality, unless they are prepared to take their stand upon the fundamentals of Christian theology.
+It it is worse than useless for Christians to talk about the importance of Christian morality, unless they are prepared to take their stand upon the fundamentals of Christian theology.
 It is a lie to say that dogma does not matter; it matters enormously.
 It is fatal to let people suppose that Christianity is only a mode of